cssnano/cssnano/site/src/docs/config-file.md

 * a JSON file named `.cssnanorc.json`
 * a JavaScript file named `cssnano.config.js`
-* an ESM file with an `.mjs` extension
-* a TypeScript file with a `.ts` or `.mts` extension

 cssnano checks these files in the order listed, in the current working directory only.
-It does not search parent directories, and `.cssnanorc` and the `cssnano` field in `package.json` are not supported.
-Use the `configFile` option to select a configuration file in another directory.
-The path may be relative to the current working directory or absolute, and its filename is unrestricted.
+Only `.cssnanorc.json` and `cssnano.config.js` are discovered automatically: use the `configFile` option to select a configuration file in another directory.
+The path may be relative to the current working directory or absolute, and you may use ESM and TypeScript configuration files.
-This means `.cssnanorc.js` is supported when selected explicitly, but is not discovered automatically.
-Only `.cssnanorc.json` and `cssnano.config.js` are discovered automatically; the other formats, including `.mjs`, `.ts`, and `.mts`, must be selected with `configFile`.

 ESM configuration files and TypeScript files loaded as ESM must use a default export.
 A `.ts` file follows the nearest `package.json` module type.
 In a